Section

 System predefined blocks

-predefines blocks through which the developer can change the content of the page.
+The Dcat Admin predefines blocks through which the developer can change the content of the page.

-class constant, which is accessed by way of class constants.
+All predefined block names are defined in the Dcat\Admin\Admin::SECTION class constant, which is accessed by way of class constants.

 Enter content into the <head> tag

-Add the following code to app\Admin\bootstrap.php
+Add the following code to app\Admin\bootstrap.php:

 use Dcat\Admin\Admin;